matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ```
 Where $thread_root is the event ID of the root message in the thread.

-A big advantage of relations over quote replies is that they can be server-side aggregated.
-It means that a client is not bound to download the entire history of a room to have a comprehensive list of events being part of a thread.
+A big advantage of relations over quote replies is that they can be server-side
+aggregated.
+It means that a client is not bound to download the entire history of
+a room to have a comprehensive list of events being part of a thread.

-It will have a custom aggregation  which is a summary of the thread: the latest message, a list of participants and the total count of messages.
-I.e. in places which include bundled relations (per [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675)), the thread root would include additional information in the `unsigned` field:
+When a thread head is aggregated (as in MSC2675), returns a summary of the thread:
+the latest message, a list of participants and the total count of messages.
+I.e. in places which include bundled relations (per [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675)),
+the thread root would include additional information in the `unsigned` field:

 ```json
 {